MeteorStudioASU/lcc/README.md

 			` $ pacmd list sinks`
 	   You should see something like this which is what lcc will also show for querying input device.
 	   ` device.description = "Simultaneous output to X Analog Stereo"`
-2. After running lcc and connecting it to sink Game as input and speakers as output, open PulseAudioVolumeControl ` $ pavucontrol`
+2. After running lcc and connecting it to sink Game, ie. "Monitor Source of Simultaneous output to X Analog Stereo", as input and stereo speakers as output, open PulseAudioVolumeControl
+	   ` $ pavucontrol`
 3. Check that the RtAudio, is connected to stereo speaker output in Playback tab and RtAudio is connected to "Simultaneous output to X Analog Stereo" in Recording tab.